A Uganda Safari

 When you want to go

 Uganda follows the classic East African weather pattern with two rainy seasons between March and May and October and November.
-However, unlike Kenya and Tanzania, Uganda’s most famous national parks are rainforest parks, and rain of varying quantities can be expected year-round.
-If you can deal with some mud, lots of leeches and some slippery roads, then the start and end of the rainy seasons can be reasonable times to visit with overall lower costs.
-The July-to-August and Christmas high seasons are naturally enough the busiest and priciest times to visit.
+However, unlike Kenya and Tanzania, several of Uganda’s most famous national parks are rainforest parks, and rain of varying quantities can be expected year-round.
+If you can deal with muddy walking trails and slippery roads, then the start and end of the rainy seasons can be reasonable times to visit with overall lower costs.
+The July to August and December to February high seasons are the busiest and most expensive times to visit.

 • 6

-The easiest, but most expensive way, of getting around is by air.
-Aerolink (aerolinkuganda.com) uses small planes to connect the major national parks.
-But even the shortest hop is unlikely to cost less than $200 per person.
-The country’s small size and close proximity of many of the parks mean that rather than flying many people hire a jeep and driver (from $125 per day) and in Uganda this is probably the choice way to get around as it allows greater flexibility and the chance to see more of this stunning country than just the parks and reserves.
+The easiest, but most expensive, way of getting around is by air.
+AeroLink uses small planes to connect the major national parks.
+But even the shortest hop is unlikely to cost much less than US$300 per person.
+The country’s small size and the close proximity of many of the parks mean that rather than flying, many people hire a 4x4 vehicle and driver (from US$130 per day).
+In Uganda this is probably the best way to get around as it allows greater flexibility and the chance to see more of this stunning country than just the parks and reserves.

 • 7